MRBO Logo Missouri River Bird Observatory

 American Kestrel Nesting Project

 At the Missouri River Bird Observatory (MRBO), we are committed to protecting birds and their habitats.
-The American Kestrel, North America’s smallest falcon, plays a vital role in maintaining ecosystem balance by controlling insect and rodent populations.
-However, kestrel populations have been declining due to habitat loss and competition for nesting sites.
-Our Kestrel Nesting Project aims to monitor their breeding success, provide safe nesting spaces, and gather valuable data to aid in conservation efforts.
+The American Kestrel—North America’s smallest falcon—plays a vital role in maintaining ecosystem balance by controlling insect and rodent populations.
+Unfortunately, kestrel numbers continue to decline due to habitat loss and competition for nesting sites.
+Our Kestrel Nesting Project works to monitor their breeding success, provide safe nesting spaces, and collect data that supports conservation across Missouri and beyond.

 What We Do

-• Install and oversee the maintenance of kestrel nesting boxes to ensure optimal conditions for occupancy and monitoring.
+• Install and oversee the maintenance of kestrel nest boxes to ensure optimal conditions for occupancy and monitoring.

 • Track eggs, chick growth, and nesting success.